A guide to using natural, vegan mascara and why you should switch

-There are two main kinds of mascara- those that come in a tube with a brush and mascara cakes that are solid.
+There are two main kinds of vegan mascara- those that come in a tube with a brush and vegan mascara cakes that are solid.
 Both have different benefits and will appeal to different people depending on their personal preferences.

-The other alternative is mascara cake such as this beauty from Bain and Savon.
+The other alternative is vegan mascara cake such as this beauty from Bain and Savon.
 Made in the UK, it is free from parabens and polymers as well as being cruelty free, vegan and natural.
 Designed for sensitive eyes, it contains a 100% organic preservative that stops the growth of microbes.
 The best thing about it however is that it comes in an aluminium tin which can be reused forever!

-Ingredients to look out for
+Natural ingredients to look out for in vegan mascara

-How to use
+How to use vegan mascara

-Tube mascara is the easiest to use- just load up the brush (don’t pump it in the tube as this causes it to dry out faster) and brush from the roots to the tips of your lashes.
+Tube vegan mascara is the easiest to use- just load up the brush (don’t pump it in the tube as this causes it to dry out faster) and brush from the roots to the tips of your lashes.
 Wait a moment for it to dry, and you are good to go!